Back to all posts

 ntdll.indirectSyscallInvoke<Delegates.NtMapViewOfSection>("NtMapViewOfSection", argsNtMapViewOfSection);

-Step 4: Using NtProtectVirtualMemory for Changing the permission of the RWX region created previously to RW and copy the shellcode inside of that page area.
+Step 4: Use NtProtectVirtualMemory to change the permissions of the RWX region created previously to RW and copy the shellcode into that page area.

 pBaseAddress = (IntPtr)argsNtMapViewOfSection\[2\];